How traveling alone can by fulfilling and eye opening

 From there I continued on to Canada.
 Crossing the border was surprisingly uneventful and simple.
 I pulled up, presented my (newly obtained) passport, answered a few questions and then kept on driving.

 I knew Quebec was a mainly French speaking province of Canada, but I didn’t realize how immediate the French would be.
-Initially, there were no signs of any English road signs.
+Initially, there were no English road signs to be found.
 You can discern the meaning of words based on their context and their similarity to the English equivalent.
-Luckily, through Sprint I had 1 GB of data to use while in Canada, so Google Maps continued to function (I had downloaded some of the maps just in case there was a snafu).
+Luckily, through Sprint I had 1 GB of data to use while in Canada, so Google Maps continued to function (I had also downloaded some of the maps just in case there was a snafu).
 Once I got closer to Montréal, signs started to appear in English and French.

 A typical road sign in Montréal